Govind-techie/LeetCode/README.md

 - **Problem 1305: All Elements in Two Binary Search Trees**
   *Given two binary search trees, return a sorted list containing all the elements from both trees.
 Solved using inorder traversal on both trees to get sorted lists, then merging these two sorted lists efficiently with O(n + m) time complexity.*

+- **Problem 239: Sliding Window Maximum**
+  *Given an array of integers and a sliding window size `k`, return the maximum value in each sliding window.*
+  The problem is solved using a **deque (double-ended queue)** to maintain the indices of potential maximum elements for the current window.
+  At each step, we remove indices from the back of the deque if the current element is greater than the elements at those indices.
+We also remove the front element if it is outside the current window.
+  This results in an efficient **O(n) time complexity** where n is the number of elements in the input array.

 ---